dariopellegrini/kdone-website/custom_routes.md

                 val image: ResourceFile?)
 ```

-Using `transfer` function is possible to convert the first into the second.
+Using `transfer` function it's possible to convert the first into the second.

 ```kotlin
 val user = usersRepository.findAll().first()